 Why This Chicken Always Works

-Thighs are the unsung heroes of the chicken world.
+Thighs are the unsung heroes of the chicken world, a dark-meat cut with higher fat that helps them stay moist during roasting.

-They’re cheaper, juicier, and way more forgiving than chicken breasts.
+They're cheaper, juicier, and way more forgiving than chicken breasts, often selling for less per pound while offering a richer, more savory flavor.

 - Foolproof texture - Thighs stay moist even if you slightly overcook.